 Working With (Not Against) Regulation

-She shares how their embedded risk partners and domain experts helped create compliant, yet delightful, digital journeys.
+Regulation is often painted as a digital blocker, but embedded risk partners and domain experts helped create compliant, usable digital journeys.

 The team embraced regulation as a way to build safer, more accessible products, particularly for vulnerable customers.

-They applied the FCA’s Consumer Duty principles as a framework for innovation - not limitation.
+They applied the FCA's Consumer Duty principles as a practical framework for building clearer, safer customer journeys.

 Lessons In Culture, Communication, and Collaboration